LogtalkDotOrg/logtalk3/manuals/_sources/userman/threads.rst.txt

 ---------------------------

-The performance of multi-threading applications is highly dependent on the back-end Prolog compiler, on the operating-system, and on the use of :term:`dynamic binding` and dynamic predicates.
-All compatible back-end Prolog compilers that support multi-threading features make use of POSIX threads or *pthreads*.
+The performance of multi-threading applications is highly dependent on the backend Prolog compiler, on the operating-system, and on the use of :term:`dynamic binding` and dynamic predicates.
+All compatible backend Prolog compilers that support multi-threading features make use of POSIX threads or *pthreads*.
 The performance of the underlying pthreads implementation can exhibit significant differences between operating